KaiFabi/LittleShakespeare/README.md

 </div>

 In this example, the GRU network performed slightly better compared to the LSTM network.
 However, both networks tend to overfit.
 This may be due to the fact that only a small part of Shakespeare's works was used for training (no GPU available).
 The over-fitting problem could be reduced with more data, for example.

+# Text generation

+Here are some examples of texts that the trained network produced: